Thorn Beta 8/AEI Junior Amberline

 Lantern acquired in March 2006.

-This elderly lantern was owned by the Housing department but was replaced with a Designplan Concourse (another 100 W Metal-Arc version) in early 2006 due to its age.
-The Beta 8 was never a popular lantern in Derby, due to the Beta 2 being a preferred choice.
-Jeremy's mother had a rare 60 W SLI/H version fitted to the side of her house - details on this can be found here.
+This elderly lantern was owned by the Housing department, but was replaced with a Designplan Concourse (another 100 Watt Metal-Arc version, as with my own) in early 2006 due to its age.
+The Beta 8 was never a popular lantern in Derby, due to its 1984 successor, the Beta 2, being a preferred choice.
+Jeremy's mother had a rare 60 Watt SLI/H version fitted to the side of her house - details on this can be found here.
 SOX examples can be seen in small numbers around the county; particularly the South Derbyshire area.

 This view clearly shows the damage to the bowl.

 At some point, the NEMA socket has been blanked off with a conduit box lid, and an SS55 detector installed in its place.